sinatragunda/incubator-fineract/MIFOS-CHANGELOG.md

  - [MIFOSX-1142] - Ability to zoom-in client's photo in the community-app
  - [MIFOSX-1158] - Allow upload of a client's signature & preview of the same
- - [MIFOSX-1348] - Implementation of sorting options for transaction preview tables for Fixed deposits and Recurring deposit accounts
+ - [MIFOSX-1348] - Implementation of sorting options for cashTransaction preview tables for Fixed deposits and Recurring deposit accounts
  - [MIFOSX-1333] - Usability related issue in Frequent posting and Add journal entry pages
  - [MIFOSX-1396] - Improper error message is displayed on trying to delete the used code values.
  - [MIFOSX-1404] - Not able to add Group to the Center